 The main shopping centre in Milton Keynes attracts shoppers from across the country and has flooded on numerous occasions, as shown in this video, posted back in August 2012.
 Our flood map below shows the areas of the site most likely to be affected by surface water flooding.

-Again, the chart below shows that Milton Keynes Shopping Centre is not under any significant threat from rivers or tidal flood events.
+Milton Keynes Shopping Centre is not under any significant threat from rivers or tidal flood events.

 Arsenal Football Ground

 The Emirates stadium in London, the relatively new home of Arsenal football club, was completed back in 2006.
 Whilst there have been no recent reports of flood events at the stadium, the site is at a significant risk of surface water flooding.

 The flood sources data confirms that the only significant risk posed is by surface water:

 Whilst there have been no recent reports of flooding at Chessington World of Adventures, our data suggests that there are certain areas of the park at a high risk.